bonitasoft/bonita-actorfilter-initiator/README.md

 `./mvnw package`

-You will then get a `bonita-actorfilter-user-manager-<VERSION>.zip` file in the target/ folder.
+You will then get a `bonita-actorfilter-initiator-<VERSION>.zip` file in the target/ folder.

 ## Release